Lithiksena/learning-c-/README.md

-Arithmetic operators: Arithmetic operations such as addition, multiplication, subtraction,
+Arithmetic operators: Arithmetic operations such as addition, multiplication, subtraction, division.

- division.

 Of two types: Binary and Unary

-Unary
+<h1>Unary  </h1>

 ++ , --